IIHS Releases the Latest Whiplash Results

 Feb 10, 2026

 The Insurance Institute for Highway Safety (IIHS) has been working on the next iteration of whiplash evaluation since 2022.
 This was when the Rear Impact Protocol test program was concluded due to the industry achieving good results virtually across the board.
-This updated protocol includes several new metrics including pelvis displacement and neck moment/bending force.
+This updated protocol includes several new metrics including pelvis displacement and NKM (defined using neck shear force and bending moment).
 In addition to the current pulse, IIHS has also incorporated an additional sled pulse with the new protocol simulating crash speeds of 20 and 30 mph.
 IIHS released this video to explain further the effort undertaken with the new whiplash test.

 Background